September 21, 2020

 Setting up Outlook isn’t as daunting as you might think.
 The whole process is straightforward and will only take a moment of your time.

-If you face any issues, just refer to this tutorial on how to set up Outlook.
+If you face any issues, just refer to this tutorial on how to set up mail for Outlook.